grinnell-cs/csc151-images/_mps/pixel-problems.md

 prior characteristics will get an R.

 ```
+[ ] Passes all of the M autograder tests for parts one and two.
-[ ] Passes all of the M autograder tests.
+[ ] Passes all of the M autograder tests for either part three or part four.
 [ ] Code is well-formatted with appropriate names and indentation.
 [ ] Code has been reformatted with Ctrl-I before submitting.
 [ ] Code generally follows style guidelines.